Climate Change

 11. Use of sold products

-Emissions arising from use of sold products
+Emissions arising from the use of sold products

 12. End-of-life treatment of sold products